-- Interoperability how easily the data can be used in alternate applications, - Consistency the degree of similarity between the data for different points, - Size of file the size of the data for a single instance, - Number of files the number of instances that make up the data set - Repeatability whether or not the same data can be re-sampled, - Lag time the length of time needed between collection and submission, - Alternative sources whether the data is maintained at multiple sites, and - Meta-data The content, format, or both of the meta-data
+- Interoperability how easily the data can be used in alternate applications, - Consistency the degree of similarity between the data for different points, - Size of file the size of the data for a single instance, - Number of files the number of instances that make up the data set, - Repeatability whether or not the same data can be re-sampled, - Lag time the length of time needed between collection and submission, - Alternative sources whether the data is maintained at multiple sites, and - Metadata The content, format, or both of the metadata

-6 2 1 Observational Data
+921 Observational Data

-Observational data are collected by human observation, laboratory results, and manual data entry These data include species counts and locations and can include a large number of ad hoc observations of conditions or unrelated sightings These data are manually entered and capture a person's observations or calculations, which makes them less consistent, often complex, generally low volume, and occasionally error prone The observations are not repeatable and the formats are not customarily interoperable The lag time between collection and submission can be long if extensive lab or manual work is involved The meta-data describe the collection and or processing location and sometimes the conditions These data are often in a database management system (DBMS) or a spreadsheet, which forces a level of consistency that allows automated processing upon retrieval Examples of observational data sets from the GEM habitat themes (see Chapter 5, Volume I) include
+Observational data are collected by human observation, laboratory results, and manual data entry These data include species counts and locations and can include a large number of ad hoc observations of conditions or unrelated sightings These data are manually entered and capture a person's observations or calculations, which make them less consistent, often complex, generally low volume, and occasionally error prone The observations are not repeatable and the formats are not customarily interoperable.
+The lag time between collection and submission can be long if extensive lab or manual work is involved.
+The metadata describe the collection and or processing location and sometimes the conditions These data are often in a database management system or a spreadsheet, which forces a level of consistency that allows automated processing upon retrieval Examples of observational data sets from the GEM habitat types (see Chapter 4) include